 #6 – Tax Accounting

 Accounting of the matters related to the tax comes under tax accounting.
 It involves compliance with various tax-related statutes along with the tax planning with the aim of preparation of tax returns.
 This process involves the calculation of income tax and various other taxes and their timely payment to the tax authorities.

 Cost accounting is the accounting method that is used for capturing the various cost of production of the company by assessing these costs like input cost, fixed cost, etc. In the cost accounting, all the cost will first be assessed and then it will be compared with the actual cost incurred by the company in order to analyze the variance thereof.
 On the basis of the basis, the company can take corrective actions in a far better way.

 Accounting means gathering of various records and arranging and recording them systematically so as they become useful data.
 This is done with the aim to prepare the three main statements which are income statement, balance sheet, and cash flow statement.
 Apart from this several other MIS reports as and when required are also prepared.
 It calculates the profit or loss of any business for a given period and nature & value of a company owner equity, assets, and liabilities.

 Moreover, the accounting results can be compared with the previous year result to know the weak points of the business.
 It helps in decision-making activity to the management.
 This information can be produced as evidence in any legal matter.
 The items which are non-monetary are not recorded.
 Sometimes these are dressed so as to falsely show the true and fair view in the financial statement.
 It doesn’t account for the value of money and hence financial results are without giving weight age to a value of money.

 This has been a guide to Types of Accounting.
-Here we discuss the different types of accounting with detailed explanation along with some examples.
+Here we discuss the top 7 types of accounting with detailed explanations along with some examples.
 You can learn more about accounting from following articles –